a20r/roshelper/README.md

 variety of helper function and decorators that makes developing ROS nodes in Python much easier.

+Contents:
+- Quick Start
+- How Do I Get It?

 ## Quick Start

 Below is a reimplementation of the [beginners